-95 year old Auburn, MA envelope manufacturer still going strong!
+95 year old [in 2016] Auburn, MA envelope manufacturer still going strong!

 Auburn, MA: Sheppard Envelope Manufacturing Company has been selected from envelope manufacturers across the country to participate in a virtual presentation presented by the Smithsonian National Postal Museum.
 The Museum has embarked on a venture to tell the story of American’s Mailing Industry.
 This research project investigates the 200 year-old partnership between private industry and the United States Postal Service.
 Sheppard’s 95 year history will be chronicled on the brand-new Smithsonian Postal Museum website and viewed by millions of Smithsonian website visitors.
 A formal opening will take place at the museum in Washington, D.C. and the virtual exhibition will launch on September 13, 2016.